sosreport/sos/docs/index.rst

 Mailing list
 ^^^^^^^^^^^^^

-The `sos-devel <https://www.redhat.com/mailman/listinfo/sos-devel>`_ is the mailing list for any sos-related questions and discussion.
+`sos-devel <https://www.redhat.com/mailman/listinfo/sos-devel>`_ is the mailing list for any sos-related questions and discussion.
 Patch submissions and reviews are welcome too.

 Developers
 ^^^^^^^^^^